shuang133/HPCC-Project/README.md

 <img width="907" alt="Screenshot 2024-07-25 at 4 05 23 PM" src="https://github.com/user-attachments/assets/cb473af8-2508-49c8-b889-cd0712b76337">

-3. Copy and paste your data from the roxie server into the correct places in your program to test it out.
+3. Enter your project id/name, topic id/name, and also the filepath of the desprayed file in ECL Watch into the correct places in your program to test it out.
 Once you run your program, the messages should be published into your BigQuery table.

-You have now successfully transferred data from the Roxie server into BigQuery with a Java program.
-I recommend using the Java program when you need to publish multiple rows of data.
-If you only need to transfer one row, manually inputing it in Pub/Sub works just fine (when it's multiple rows of messages, Pub/Sub might not let it happen so use the Java program instead).
+You have now successfully transferred an entire dataset/file from HPCC Systems (Landing Zone) into BigQuery with a Java program.
+If you only need to transfer one row, manually inputing it in Pub/Sub works just fine.

 # Recommendations
-* If you want to transfer entire files of data, use method 1.
-If you are looking for a more flexible way of data transfer that can allow you to choose specific rows of data to transfer, use method 2.
+* If you want to transfer entire files of data, use method 1 or the automation process for method 2.
+If you are looking for a more flexible way of data transfer that can allow you to choose specific rows of data to transfer, use the manual process for method 2.
 * If you are looking to implement an automatic data pipeline utilizing a script/program, work on the manual methods first and make sure they work before implementing an automation using a script/program.

 # Bonus: Data Analysis
 So, the purpose of this documentation is to provide an effective method that would allow data that would allow data to transfer from HPCC Systems to BigQuery seamlessly.
 However, we are doing this because BigQuery offers a variety of functions that can be performed on data that cannot be done in HPCC Systems.
-To name a few, BigQuery can produce all types of charts and graphs, as well as visualizations with data in its warehouse.
+To name a few, BigQuery can produce complex and dynamic charts and graphs, as well as visualizations with data in its warehouse.

 Read more here: https://cloud.google.com/bigquery/docs/query-overview.